 Disaster planning doesn’t have to be about earthquakes and snowstorms.
 Go through possible scenarios like losing power, having a gas leak, running out of produce, or engine failure and put back-up procedures in place.

 We are in BC after all.
 Rain, wind, and snow can all spell a drop in foot traffic on a normally busy street.
 It is important to budget for these slow days in your forecasting.
 You know your local area and it’s they type of weather it’s prone to, use this knowledge to forecast how many slow days a year you expect to have and account for these in your business plan.

-9) Think Beyond the Truck
+9) Think Beyond Starting a Food Truck

 To help combat the impact that slow days have on your revenue, think outside the truck.
 Could you provide office or party catering?
 Could you offer gift cards or branded merchandise?
 These are not only extra revenue streams but are excellent advertising opportunities for your business.